Asamoah and East Tennessee State host VMI - WTOP News

 BOTTOM LINE: East Tennessee State plays the VMI Keydets after Ebby Asamoah scored 20 points in East Tennessee State’s 70-65 loss to the Western Carolina Catamounts.

 The Buccaneers are 8-4 in home games.
-East Tennessee State has a 7-12 record against opponents over .500.
+East Tennessee State is 7-12 against opponents with a winning record.

 The Keydets are 1-13 in conference play.
-VMI ranks eighth in the SoCon with 8.3 offensive rebounds per game led by Taeshaud Jackson averaging 2.8.
+VMI ranks ninth in the SoCon shooting 31.7% from 3-point range.

-East Tennessee State averages 69.5 points per game, 12.2 fewer points than the 81.7 VMI gives up.
-VMI averages 6.7 made 3-pointers per game this season, 0.4 fewer makes per game than East Tennessee State allows.
+East Tennessee State scores 69.5 points per game, 12.2 fewer points than the 81.7 VMI allows.
+VMI averages 70.3 points per game, 1.3 more than the 69.0 East Tennessee State allows to opponents.

-TOP PERFORMERS: Asamoah averages 2.8 made 3-pointers per game for the Buccaneers, scoring 14.8 points while shooting 34.1% from beyond the arc.
-Jaden Seymour is averaging 14.9 points and 6.5 rebounds over the past 10 games for East Tennessee State.
+TOP PERFORMERS: Quimari Peterson is averaging 13.3 points, 3.3 assists and 1.8 steals for the Buccaneers.
+Jaden Seymour is averaging 15.0 points over the last 10 games for East Tennessee State.

-Brennan Watkins is averaging 15.1 points for the Keydets.
-Devin Butler is averaging 1.3 made 3-pointers over the last 10 games for VMI.

 LAST 10 GAMES: Buccaneers: 4-6, averaging 66.5 points, 37.5 rebounds, 10.7 assists, 6.8 steals and 5.9 blocks per game while shooting 40.4% from the field.
 Their opponents have averaged 68.2 points per game.